chrismlusk/accuraty-templates/DNN/skin/assets/sass/vendors/README.md

 On 1/20/2017, Chris Lusk updated Bootstrap to v4.0.0-apha.6.

-*Note: If you update these files, please update this file to reflect the date and version, and please include your name.*
+*Note: If you update these files, please update the above line to reflect the date and version, and please include your name.*

 ### Modifying Bootstrap